rixx/books.rixx.de/src/to-read/komarr.md

   title: Komarr
 plan:
   date_added: '2019-08-07'
+related_books:
+- book: lois-mcmaster-bujold/memory
+  text: The previous book in the series.
+- book: lois-mcmaster-bujold/shards-of-honour
+  text: The first book in the series.
 ---

 I don't want to read too fast because I don't want to live in a world where I've read all of Miles.